egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 ## Step 2: Deploy Cilium Cluster Mesh ConfigMap

-Before we even start working with the Sveltos templating features, we will deploy two configmaps that include the Cilium Cluster Mesh configuration.
+Before we even start working with the Sveltos templating, we will deploy two `ConfigMap` resources that include the Cilium Cluster Mesh configuration.

-### Example - Mesh01 ConfigMap
+### Example - mesh01 ConfigMap

 ```yaml
 apiVersion: v1